jamf/jamfconnect/additional_extension_attributes/README.md

 - Run a policy to disable the Jamf Connect login window after the count is `1` or more.
 - Ensure local account migration of existing accounts with Jamf Connect succeeded.

+## Disclaimer: All resources contained in this repository are provided as-is and are not officially supported by Jamf Support.